-- 3.4 Direct trial.
-It is recommended that the Code of Criminal Procedure expressly exclude juveniles from those who may be tried according to the accelerated procedure ("direct trial"). - 3.5 Trials in absentia.
-It is recommended that the law expressly prohibit trials in absentia when the defendant is a juvenile. - 3.6 Admissibility of evidence.
-It is recommended that the Code of Criminal Procedure provide for a clear and specific procedure to determine the admissibility of evidence. - 3.7 Records.
+- 3.3 Alternative procedures.
+It is recommended that the Code of Criminal Procedure expressly exclude juveniles from those who may be tried according to the "direct trial" procedure.
+The "accelerated trial" procedure can be used for minor cases involving juveniles, however, it is recommended that stronger safeguards are introduced to ensure fair trial. - 3.4 Trials in absentia.
+It is recommended that the law expressly prohibit trials in absentia when the defendant is a juvenile. - 3.5 Admissibility of evidence.
+It is recommended that the Code of Criminal Procedure provide for a clear and specific procedure to determine the admissibility of evidence. - 3.6 Records.
 It is recommended that the Code of Criminal Procedure expressly provide that juvenile conviction records shall not be used in adult proceedings involving the same offender.
-It is also advisable that the law provide for a clear and specific set of criteria to determine whether the juvenile record may be expunged (i.e. canceled out or destroyed completely).
+It is also advisable that the law provide for a clear and specific set of criteria to determine whether the juvenile record may be expunged (i.e. canceled out or destroyed completely). - 3.7 Justice for child victims and witnesses.
+It is recommended that greater consideration be given to the safeguards of justice for child victims and witnesses.
+In particular, it is recommended that the offense of sexual intercourse between a parent and a child, or a legal guardian and the ward, be removed from the list of crimes prosecutable only by the victim's complaint.
+It is also recommended that written or audio/videotaped statements by child witnesses be permitted as evidence where the child is a threatened witness and the alleged offense is a grave one. - 3.8 Diversionary options.
+It is recommended that the Albanian policymaker in the longterm prospect of juvenile justice reform consider gradual introduction of prosecutorial discretion and diversionary measures.
+Should Albania in the future opt for the introduction of diversionary measures, it would be of utmost importance to ensure that any legislative action be preceded by a maximum thorough impact assessment.